- What is it?

 Good sources of calcium include:

-Low-fat or nonfat dairy products, such as milk, yogurt, cheese and ice cream.
+Low-fat or nonfat dairy products, such as milk, yogurt and cheese.
 Three eight-ounce glasses of milk plus calcium from a normal diet will meet daily calcium requirements.

 Dark green, leafy vegetables such as broccoli, collard greens, bok choy and spinach